Dominica at the Olympics

 Dominica first competed at the Olympic Games in 1996, and has participated in each Games since then.
-Dominica has yet to win any medals at the Olympic Games.

 The Dominica Olympic Committee was formed in 1993 and recognized in 1998, 20 years after its independence.

 Dominica made its Winter Olympics debut in 2014.

+The country earned its first medal in 2024, when Thea LaFond won gold in the women's triple jump competition.